kevinjen1/goofy-mie443/README.md

-This is the repository our code for MIE443 Goofy team
+This is the repository our code for MIE443 - Mechatronics Systems: Design and Integration team: Goofy

+This team consists of:
+  - Kevin Jen
+  - Jihad El Sheikh
+  - Adam Charron
+  - Fady Andraws
+  - Grace Kumagai